iron-software/IronBarcode-Examples/how-to/image-orientation-correction/README.md

 ***Based on <https://ironsoftware.com/how-to/image-orientation-correction/>***

-Barcode orientation pertains to the angle at which a barcode appears on a product or document.
-It can vary widely to accommodate different layout and design preferences.
-The standard orientation is horizontal, extending from left to right.
-Orientations differing from zero degrees can pose detection challenges for reading libraries.
-IronBarcode, however, seamlessly enables automatic orientation adjustments for barcodes and QR codes.
+Barcode orientation describes the angle at which a barcode appears on a product or document.
+It's possible to adjust this to different angles to suit various design and layout needs.
+Horizontal orientation is the most common, with the barcode running from left to right.
+This is the standard and most frequently used alignment.
+However, barcodes with any angle other than zero can present challenges for detection and decoding.
+IronBarcode simplifies this process by offering features that automatically correct the orientation of both barcodes and QR codes.

+### Getting Started with IronBarcode

+---

-## Example of Barcode Orientation Adjustment
+## Example: Correcting Barcode Orientation

-To utilize automatic orientation correction, you should activate the **AutoRotate** feature in `BarcodeReaderOptions`.
-This setting is enabled by default, ensuring that barcodes at any orientation are readable right out of the box.
+To enable automatic orientation correction, you simply need to enable the **AutoRotate** property within `BarcodeReaderOptions`.
+By default, this property is already set to true, meaning you often won't need to make any adjustments for it to function.
+This allows for seamless reading of barcodes regardless of their orientation.

-Consider the following examples.
-You can download these sample images for a [20° rotation](https://ironsoftware.com/static-assets/barcode/how-to/image-orientation-correction/rotate20.png) and a [45° rotation](https://ironsoftware.com/static-assets/barcode/how-to/image-orientation-correction/rotate45.png).
+Consider the following example images.
+You can download these images to see how the correction works: [20° rotated image](https://ironsoftware.com/static-assets/barcode/how-to/image-orientation-correction/rotate20.png) and [45° rotated image](https://ironsoftware.com/static-assets/barcode/how-to/image-orientation-correction/rotate45.png).

 <div class="competitors-section__wrapper-even-1">
     <div class="competitors__card" style="width: 48%;">